careenfoord/scisorATAC/README.md

 - numThreads: number of threads to be used; default = 10
 - ci_low	min percent spliced inclusion considered; default = 0.05
-- ci_upper:	max percent spliced inclusion considered; default = 0.95
+- ci_high:	max percent spliced inclusion considered; default = 0.95
 - min_reads:	minimum number of reads for sum of 2 allInfos for a given exon. default = 10
 - OL_fraction: the fraction of the reads for a given position must be either inclusion or exclusion; default = 0.8
 - zipping_function: command for unzipping files; default Linux as "zcat".